 3. Interior drainage systems shall be design ed to accommodate a ten-year storm.
 Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated when Not applicable with the HMP ar nd how does this reduce risk?
-Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460-467 State NYS Department of State, Real Estate Agent How has or will this be integrated with the HMP and how does this reduce risk?
-In addition to facing potential liability for failing to disclose under the exceptions to "caveat emptor," a home seller must make certain disclosures under the law or pay a credit of \$500 to the buyer at closing.
-While the PCDA requires a seller to complete a standardized disclosure statement and deliver it to the buyer before the buyer signs the final purchase contract, in practice, most home sellers in New York opt not to complete the statement and instead pay the credit.
-Growth Management No - - -
+Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460-467 State NYS Department of State, Real Estate Agent How has or will this be integrated of addition to facing potential liabil make certain disclosures under the to complete a standardized disclosurest, in practice, most home seems. ity for failing to e law or pay a cr ure statement a disclose under the exceptions redit of \$500 to the buyer at clo and deliver it to the buyer befo osing.
+While the P re the buyer sign CDA requires a seller s the final purchase Growth Management No - -